binarymist/talk_OWASPMeetup_Covid_2021-03-31/slides.md

 ## Impacts

-* <!-- .element: class="fragment fade-right" --> What negative infosec impacts has Covid had on you and your work-place?
+* <!-- .element: class="fragment fade-right" --> What negative infosec impacts has Covid had on you and/or your work-place?
-* <!-- .element: class="fragment fade-right" --> What positive infosec impacts has Covid had on you and your work-place?
+* <!-- .element: class="fragment fade-right" --> What positive infosec impacts has Covid had on you and/or your work-place?

 Note: